 Read

-So that engineers can carry out the work safely and efficiently, and to protect the members of the public, some traffic management measures will be put in place.
-Advance warning signs will be displayed prior to works starting.
+The project, which is expected to last for around a month, has been planned in collaboration with North Tyneside Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.